NoelDeMartin/soukai-solid/README.md

 npm install soukai soukai-solid
 ```

-Managing the authentication is outside the scope of this package, so you'll need to provide a fetch method to perform network requests (if you want to learn more about authentication, you can check out this repository: [noeldemartin/ramen](https://github.com/noeldemartin/ramen)).
+Managing the authentication is outside the scope of this package, so you'll need to provide a fetch method to perform network requests.
+If you want to learn how to handle authentication, you can check out this simple application: [Ramen](https://github.com/noeldemartin/ramen).

-To get started, initialize the engine and make sure to call `bootSolidModels` to boot models that are provided by this library.
-Please note that this is just an example to get up and running, but you should define some Solid specific properties in the model for a real application.
-Make sure to read on after this.
+To get started, initialize the engine and make sure to call `bootSolidModels` to boot models that are provided by this library:

 ```js
 import { bootSolidModels, SolidEngine, SolidModel } from 'soukai-solid';